Aisling-C/Aisling-C/README.md

 Hi, I’m Aisling.
 Thanks for checking out my github page.

-I've just completed a 7-month month datascience bootcamp offered through Springboard and am excited to see where data science leads me in my career !
+I've just completed a 7-month month datascience bootcamp offered through Springboard and am excited to see where data science leads me in my career!

-As part of the course, I completed two indepdendent capstone projects while getting feedback along the way from a mentor in industry.
+As part of the course, I completed two indepdendent capstone projects.
 You can see these capstone projects in the DataScienceWork repo.
 These projects used machine learning to:

 * Predict if an ICU patient would develop sepsis or not